Mindless Author Commentary

 Want to know the best part?

 Now, let’s turn our attention to his mother, Adele Frink.
 Adele has been a sick woman from day one, as readers will come to discover.
-She is bipolar with schizophrenic tendencies which have been dumped on her son from day one; she even rid herself of her rich husband for her own benefit.
-Now, Adele doesn’t see how she is abusive; this woman truly believes she has her son’s best interest at heart, no matter how despicable her actions toward him, and with him, are.
-It is Adele and Adele alone that has caused the initial emotional trauma that the brain injury spurns in Melvin, though in her mind the brain injury alone is to blame.
-She sees no wrongdoing in any way on her own part.
-To her, life is about self-fulfillment at any cost, including the lives of others.
+Adele doesn’t see how she is abusive; this woman truly believes she has her son’s best interest at heart.
+She sees no wrongdoing in any way on her part.

 Here’s the deal ‘Mindless’ is for my Psychological thriller fans.

-I also understand that there are those who will not like the book.
+I also understand that some will not like the book.
 That’s okay.
-As individuals, we must be true to what we prefer, and this will definitely not be the book for everyone.
+As individuals, we must be true to what we prefer, Mindless will not be the book for everyone.
 I wrote it for my Psychological thriller fans.
-I should warn those who prefer more laid-back plot lines that this should be avoided by you if this type of thing is not your preference.
+I should warn those who prefer more laid-back plot lines that you should avoid this if sociopaths are not your preference.

 But here’s the kicker.